fastily/jwiki/README.md

 Yes, **one** line.

-It's so easy that _anyone_ (including your grandma 👵🏻) can write an application that works with MediaWiki.
+It's so easy that _anyone_ (including your grandma 👵🏻) can write a program that works with MediaWiki.

 Not convinced?
 Try out the [examples](https://github.com/fastily/jwiki/wiki/Examples).